 Now, per usual, I want to remind you: remember my dear rebel artists, rules are always made to be broken.
 My experience, however, is that artists who break these rules and create successful art have educated themselves in rules of composition.
 They learned how to use them before they deviate from them.

 I hope these 7 steps to a strong composition help you!
 Do you have another piece of advice or tool you use to create a successful composition?
+What about something like the Golden Ratio?
 I’d love to hear about it.
 Share it with us in the comments below.
 Thanks for watching and I’ll see you next time here on Artist Strong.

 10 Drawing Truths: A Guide to Better Drawing